 South Crofty Mine Underground 4: There was so much luck for me to get down South Crofty.
-The place where I stayed the owner knew the mine secretary.
+The place where I stayed when I was in Cornwall, the owner knew the mine secretary.
 She put me in touch with the Geology Department where I pleaded my case for access.

-The next few images are of a miner working on the Grizzly, once again this was a very dangerous place to be.
+The next few images are of miners working on the Grizzly, once again this was a very dangerous place to be.

-The next few images were taken on one of my trips with Dr Nick Leboutillier.
+The next few images were taken during one of my trips with Dr Nick Leboutillier.
 The location was on Pryce’s Lode 295 Fathom, Sub Level 600ME.

-The next images are of a “Tamrock” Drilling Machine.
-This was a machine that could drill several holes simultaneously, it was used widely on lode drives where the work was needed to be completed in a hurry.
+The next images are of “Tamrock” Drilling Machines.
+These were machines that could drill several holes simultaneously, it was used widely on lode drives where the work was needed to be completed in a hurry.
 Several were in use underground I believe at least two are still down there.

 In mining, a Raise is a vertical or inclined shaft that connects two levels.
-These were important in many ways.
-They increased the air flow around the workings.
+These were important in many ways because they increased the air flow around the workings.
 Between levels they were often laddered to provide an emergency access in case of a collapse.
 Also used in conjunction with Longhole Stoping where the stope was mined away from sublevels.

 It was hot and dangerous work for the miners, the raise could often go for 100’s of feet with very little available ventilation and the constant risk of a fall of ground.

 Kenny German ex South Crofty Miner has kindly written a few words for the website.